-Published by Joanne Greco • 12 days ago
+Published by Joanne Greco • One month ago

 The Advanced Practitioner Society for Hematology and Oncology (APSHO) presented the fourth annual Mary Pazdur Award for Excellence in Advanced Practice in Oncology to Allyson Price, PA-C, formerly of The University of Texas MD Anderson Cancer Center.
 Created in honor of the late Mary Pazdur, RN, MSN, the award is presented to an advanced practitioner and member of APSHO who consistently demonstrates exemplary leadership and outstanding contributions to clinical practice, research, and education in the oncology/hematology field.

 Allyson Price, PA-C, is a physician assistant who worked in the Department of Leukemia at MD Anderson Cancer Center for 7 years.
 Ms. Price managed acute and chronic leukemia patients in the outpatient and inpatient clinics and served as a preceptor for PA students and PA/NP fellows.

 “Ally has a unique ability to understand patient needs and visualize how we can improve their experiences,” said Madeleine Henriques, MPAS, PA-C, of MD Anderson Cancer Center.
 Along with a group of advanced practitioners, Ms. Price created the Leukemia Education APP Program (LEAP) in November 2018 to educate patients and caregivers about acute leukemias, potential side effects, clinic resources, and financial assistance.

 Colleagues, physicians, former students, and patients and their caregivers describe Ms. Price as a constant source of joy, expertise, and compassion.
 Her dedication to pursue the latest therapies and comprehensive services to provide exceptional care for her patients stood out in many minds, inspiring everyone who worked with her.